MajdLaila/e-store/README.md

 This project is a scalable and maintainable application built using best practices and clean architecture principles.
 It is designed to be easy to understand, extend, and test.

 ---
+## User flow

+* User registers and logs in.

+* User sets their location for product delivery.

+* User adds products to cart.

+* User selects a shipping address (either their location or another).

+* The system automatically suggests the nearest shipping company.

+* User can chat directly with the product owner.

+* Favorites and cart management are supported for seamless shopping.

 ## 🧰 Tech Stack